bennfocus/feast-hive/README.md

 Hive is not included in current [Feast](https://github.com/feast-dev/feast) roadmap, this project intends to add Hive support for Offline Store.
 For more details, can check [this Feast issue](https://github.com/feast-dev/feast/issues/1686).

-**Important:** This project is still being developed and not ready for using yet, please let me know if any of you need it, I will probably give it more priority.
+**Important: This project is still being developed and not ready for using yet, I am going make a first workable release in a couple of days.**

+**currently only supports `multiple insert` for uploading entity_df, which will be a little unefficient, going to provider another choice for users who are able to provider WebHDFS"*

 ## Quickstart